 Al Tompkins is The Poynter Institute’s senior faculty for broadcasting and online.
 For almost 10 years, thousands of people a day read his online journalism story idea column “Al’s Morning Meeting” on Poynter.org.

 Tompkins is the author of the book “Aim For The Heart: A Guide for TV Producers and Reporters,” which was adopted by more than 75 universities as their main broadcast writing textbook.
-A new edition is planned for 2010.

 He co-authored four editions of the Radio and Television News Directors Foundation’s “Newsroom Ethics” workbook.
 Tompkins joined Poynter’s faculty from his job as news director at WSMV-TV in Nashville, Tenn.
 For 24 years, he worked as a photojournalist, reporter, producer, anchor, assistant news director, special projects/investigations director, documentary producer and news director.